 Phonological awareness is the ability to hear and manipulate sound structures within words.
-It allows an individual to recognize and work with the sounds of the spoken language.
-Phonological awareness includes the awareness of structure of words, syllables, onset/rime and individual phonemes.
+It allows an individual to recognise and work with the sounds of the spoken language.
+Phonological awareness includes the awareness of structure of words, syllables, onset-rime and individual phonemes.

 What do difficulties with Phonological awareness commonly look like?